-MEMBER STATE HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL ,IT, EE, PL COMMISSION PROPOSAL Drafting suggestions Comments directly require that the very large online platform concerned or relevant third parties, or than individuals, provide any relevant evidence, data and information.
+MEMBER STATE HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL, LU HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL, LU COMMISSION PROPOSAL Drafting suggestions Comments data and information.
 In addition, the Commission should be able to request any relevant information from any public authority, body or agency within the Member State, or from any natural person or legal person for the purpose of this Regulation.
 The Commission should be empowered to require access to, and explanations relating to, data-bases and algorithms of relevant persons, and to interview, with their consent, any persons who may be in possession of useful information and to record the statements made.
 The Commission should also be empowered to undertake such inspections as are necessary to enforce the relevant provisions of this Regulation.
-Those investigatory powers aim to complement the Commission's possibility to ask Digital Services Coordinators and other Member States' authorities for assistance, for instance by providing information or in the exercise of those powers medium, or the precise place where they are stored.
-The Commission should be able to directly require that the very large online platform concerned or relevant third parties, or than individuals, provide any relevant evidence, data and information.
+Those investigatory powers aim to complement the Commission's possibility to ask Digital Services Coordinators and other Member States' authorities for assistance, for instance by providing information or in the exercise of those powers platform concerned or relevant third parties, or than individuals, provide any relevant evidence, data and information.
 In addition, the Commission should be able to request any relevant information from any public authority, body or agency within the Member State, or from any natural person or legal person for the purpose of this Regulation.
 The Commission should be empowered to require access to, and explanations relating to, data-bases and algorithms of relevant persons, and to interview, with their consent, any persons who may be in possession of useful information and to record the statements made.
 The Commission should also be empowered to undertake such inspections as are necessary to enforce the relevant provisions of this Regulation.
-Those investigatory powers aim to complement the Commission's possibility to ask the competent authorities Digital Services Coordinators and other Member States' authorities for assistance, for instance by providing information or in the exercise of those powers EE (Drafting): (99) In particular, the Commission should have access to any relevant documents, data and
+Those investigatory powers aim to complement the Commission's possibility to ask the competent authorities Digital Services Coordinators and other Member States' authorities for assistance, for instance by providing information or in the exercise of those powers EE (Drafting): (99) In particular, the Commission should have access to any relevant documents, data and information necessary to open and conduct investigations and to monitor the compliance with the relevant obligations laid down in this